GRCJP/Resume-Builder-Public/documentation/action-plan.md

 ✅ Smart fallback system (always shows opportunities)

 This is everything I wish I had when starting my job search.
 Free, open source, built for our community.

-Huge thanks to AJ for the mentorship that inspired this!

 GitHub: https://github.com/GRCJP/Resume-Builder